Baldoyle

-Baldoyle is also a civil parish in the barony of Coolock within the historic County Dublin.
+Baldoyle is also a civil parish in the barony of Coolock within the traditional County Dublin.

 Location and access

 Baldoyle is located northeast of the city, and borders Donaghmede, which was formed from its western part, Portmarnock, Sutton and Bayside.
 It can be accessed from the coast road from Dublin to Howth, which includes a cycle track, from Sutton Cross via Station Road, or from Donaghmede, or Portmarnock.

 Baldoyle is served by Dublin Bus and Irish Rail, the latter currently via the Sutton and Bayside stations on the Howth Branch of the DART, and by Clongriffin station on the Northern Branch, which is also the Dublin-Belfast main line.
 The railway line functions as the western boundary of the area.